rhdtownsend/gyre/doc/source/ref-guide/output-files/file-formats.rst

 File Formats
 ============

-The format of sumamry and mode files depends on the value of the :nml_n:`summary_file_format` and :nml_n:`mode_file_format` parameters in the :nml_g:`ad_output` and :nml_g:`nad_output` namelist groups (see the :ref:`output-params` section).
+The format of summary and mode files depends on the value of the :nml_n:`summary_file_format` and :nml_n:`mode_file_format` parameters in the :nml_g:`ad_output` and :nml_g:`nad_output` namelist groups (see the :ref:`output-params` section).
 Possible choices are: